 What is Currency Correlation?

-The Difference Between the Currency Strength Meter and Correlation Matrix
+The Difference Between the Currency Strength Meter and the Correlation Matrix

 There are quite a few issues with poorly coded currency strength meters.
-If a currency strength meter doesn't give accurate currency strength indicator values, it's of little use regardless of its other features.
+If a currency strength meter doesn't provide accurate currency strength indicator values, it's of little use, regardless of its other features.
 With an outdated currency strength meter, traders might, but not necessarily, experience: